Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

         text-html: >-
             <p>If you're anything like us, this point won't leave you very
-            inspired and you'll want to continue on to Cascade Canyon.&nbsp; We hiked this in early September of 2021 and were happy to see the start of the changing colors!
+            inspired and you'll want to continue on to Cascade Canyon.&nbsp; We hiked this in early September of 2021 and we were happy to see the changing leaves!
 Although we can imagine this hike would be beautiful at any time of the year.&nbsp;</p>
     -
         _section-type: blog-arches
         right_image: /uploads/tetons/teton23.jpg